Particular/docs.particular.net/nservicebus/rabbitmq/configuration-api.md

  * `RequestedHeartbeat`: The interval for the heartbeats between the client and the server.
 Defaults to `5` seconds
  * `DequeueTimeout` The time period allowed for the dequeue strategy to dequeue a message.
 Defaults to `1` second

-NOTE: In Version 4 and above `DequeueTimeout` is deprecated.
+NOTE: In Version 4 and above `DequeueTimeout` is deprecated as it is not longer relevant.
+See

  * `PrefetchCount`: The number of messages to [prefetch](http://www.rabbitmq.com/consumer-prefetch.html) when consuming messages from the broker.
 Defaults to the number of configured threads for the transport(as of v2.1)